hwholland/redis-read-list/README.md

-# append-list
+# read-list
-Utility that appends a value to a list in Redis
+Microservice that retrieves a specified list from Redis and returns an array of values

 ## Technical Summary
 [tbd]